Julie James AM, Minister for Housing and Local Government

 There are legitimate reasons why a property owner may need possession of their property, such as to live in it themselves.
 Getting the balance right is vital if we are to maintain and encourage a vibrant private rented rector that provides high quality homes.

-The consultation document and questions can be found at https://gov.wales/increasing-minimum-notice-period-no-fault-eviction and the consultation will close on 5 September.
+Read the consultation document and questions.
+The consultation will close on 5 September 2019.